Swarnim-Shekhar/data_generation/README.md

 ### Modifications:

+####v 0.2
+* Added unix time stamp for transactions for easier programamtic evaluation.
+* Individual profiles modified so that there is more variation in the data.
+* Modified random generation of age/gender.
+Original code did not appear to work correctly?
+* Added batch files for windows users

+####v 0.1
 * Transaction times are now included instead of just dates
 * Profile specific spending windows (AM/PM with weighting of transaction times)
 * Merchant names (specific to spending categories) are now included (along with code for generation)